Aziz-Shameem/Analytics-GC/README.md

 # Analytics-GC
 This is my attempt at classifying given data, based on given set of features, as a part of the Anlaytics General Championship conducted at IITB, 2022.
+The file named 'Final Model' contains the final model, which can be loaded in python using the library : 'Pickle'.
+The report is also included.